awprice/whatboxWiki/xmlrpc-python.md

 This script essentially connects to the XMLRPC interface of the rTorrent server, retrieves a list of the torrents in the main view, and then for each of those torrents, gets the name of the torrent and the directory of the torrent.

-Due to the easy use of Python, creating scripts to interact with the XMLRPC interface of an XMLRPC server is painless.
+Due to the easy use of Python, creating scripts to interact with the XMLRPC interface of an rTorrent server is painless.